 Unit II: Kinematics (Periods 30)

-- Frame of reference, Motion in a straight line: Position-time graph, speed and velocity.
+- The frame of reference, Motion in a straight line: Position-time graph, speed and velocity.
 Uniform and non-uniform motion, average speed and instantaneous velocity.
 Uniformly accelerated motion, velocity-time and position-time graphs, relations for uniformly accelerated motion (graphical treatment).

 - Elementary concepts of differentiation and integration for describing motion.
 Scalar and vector quantities: Position and displacement vectors, general vectors and notation, equality of vectors, multiplication of vectors by a real number; addition and subtraction of vectors.
 Relative velocity.